mefix007/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script the rot of codes
+script that print every lines